julzaza/wildwitchherbs/_posts/2025-07-03-witchs-garden-plants-of-power.md

 ---
 title: "How to Start a Real Witch’s Garden: Powerful Traditional Plants"
-excerpt: "This is not about matching flowerpots, it's about the dirt and the herbs our grandmothers trusted.
-From Balkan Artemisia to Caribbean lemongrass, here’s how to plant with purpose, not pretense."
+excerpt: "A witch’s garden is not aesthetic — it is ancestral.
+From Balkan Artemisia to Caribbean lemongrass, this guide explores how traditional herbs were planted for protection, healing, and survival."
+description: "Learn how to start a real witch’s garden using traditional herbs rooted in folklore, ritual, and ancestral medicine.
+Explore Artemisia, mugwort, rue, yarrow, and other culturally grounded plants used across Europe, Asia, Africa, and the Caribbean."
 categories:
-  - Witchcraft
-  - Herbal Gardening
+  - folklore-ancestral
-  - Plant Folklore
+  - herbal-magic
 tags:
-  - witch garden
+  - witch garden folklore
-  - traditional medicine
+  - traditional witchcraft plants
-  - magical herbs
+  - ancestral herbalism
-  - folklore
+  - artemisia folklore
+  - folk magic gardening
-  - planting rituals
+  - ritual planting
-  - artemisia annua
+  - herbal witchcraft
-author: Luna
-date: 2025-07-02
+  - old world herbs
 permalink: /witch-garden/
+faq_schema: |
+  type: FAQPage
+  mainEntity:
+    - question: "What makes a plant suitable for a witch’s garden?"
+      answer: "In traditional folklore, witch-garden plants were chosen for their medicinal use, ritual role, and long-standing presence in local culture rather than aesthetics or symbolism alone."
+    - question: "Do witch gardens have to follow specific traditions?"
+      answer: "Historically, witch gardens reflected local ecology and culture.
+What was sacred in one region might be ignored in another, making place-based knowledge essential."
+    - question: "Is Artemisia important in traditional witch gardens?"
+      answer: "Yes.
+Multiple Artemisia species appear across European and Asian folk traditions as protective, cleansing, and liminal plants tied to healing, dreaming, and boundary work."
+    - question: "Can you grow a witch’s garden without land?"
+      answer: "Yes.
+Traditional practice includes container growing, window herbs, and portable plant magic for those without permanent access to land."
 ---

 Some herbs were grown behind monasteries.
 Some in courtyards with bones.
 Some tucked behind wooden huts where midwives hid from the bishop’s men. **A witch’s garden is a living piece of culture, resistance, medicine, and magic.**